-Now, to build an RPM, you need to first place the program sources and any ancillary files in the SOURCES directory of your RPM build tree.
+Otherwise, need to first place the program sources and any ancillary files in the SOURCES directory of your RPM build tree.
 Next, put the spec file in the SPECS directory of your RPM build tree and change into that directory.
 Then type: